CoRRECT: A Deep Unfolding Framework for Motion-Corrected Quantitative R2* Mapping: Background

 \subsection{Deep qMRI Map Estimations}

 qMRI maps are traditionally obtained by fitting a biophysical model to MRI images in a voxel-by-voxel fashion.
-Traditional fitting methods are time consuming and are sensitive to the artifacts in MRI images (e.g., noise or motion).
-Recent work has shown the effectiveness of \emph{deep neural networks (DNNs)} for estimating high-quality qMRI maps (see recent reviews in~\cite{Liu2020, Jung.etal2022, Feng.etal2022}).
-One conventional application of DL in qMRI seeks to train a DNN to learn a direct mapping of qMRI maps from the MR images in a supervised fashion.
+Traditional fitting methods are time consuming and are sensitive to the artifacts in MRI images (e.g., noise or motion). \sub{Recent work has shown the effectiveness of \emph{deep neural networks (DNNs)} for estimating high-quality qMRI maps (see recent reviews in~\cite{Liu2020, Jung.etal2022, Feng.etal2022, kofler2024machine}).} One conventional application of DL in qMRI seeks to train a DNN to learn a direct mapping of qMRI maps from the MR images in a supervised fashion.
 The training can be guided by minimizing the loss between the outputs of the DNN and the qMRI maps estimated from the MR images using standard fitting methods.
 This end-to-end mapping strategy has been investigated in several qMRI applications, including $T_2$~\cite{Cai.etal2018}, high quality susceptibility mapping (QSM)~\cite{Yoon.etal2018, Bollmann.etal2019}, $T_1$ and $T_{1\rho}$~\cite{li2020ultra}, $R2t^\ast$ and $R2'$~\cite{Kahali2021.09.10.459810}.
-It has also been applied to help magnetic resonance fingerprinting (MRF)~\cite{Panda.etal2017} with a better and more efficient generation of qMRI maps such as $T_1$ and $T_2$~\cite{Cohen.etal2018, Fang.etal2019}.
-The work~\cite{Torop.etal2020, Xu.etal2022} has explored the potential of self-supervised learning for training qMRI estimation networks directly on MRI images using biophysical models without ground truth qMRI maps.
-When the measurement operator $\Abm$ is available, it can be combined with biophysical models to enforce data consistency relative to the subsampled measurements, leading to a model-based qMRI mapping.
-Recent work has also focused on DL-based image reconstruction methods for improving qMRI estimation.
-The qMRI maps can be computed from these reconstructions either using standard fitting method~\cite{Zibetti.etal2020, Gao.etal2021} or DL-based mapping~\cite{Wu.etal2020a}.
-The idea of combining the DL-based MRI reconstruction and qMRI estimation into a single imaging pipeline trainable end-to-end was also considered in~\cite{Jeelani.etal2020}.
-Despite the active research in the area, we are not aware of any prior work that has developed a DMBA that can address in a unified fashion k-space subsampling, measurement noise, object motion, and magnetic-field inhomogeneities.
+It has also been applied to help magnetic resonance fingerprinting (MRF)~\cite{Panda.etal2017} with a better and more efficient generation of qMRI maps such as $T_1$ and $T_2$~\cite{Cohen.etal2018, Fang.etal2019}. \sub{The work in~\cite{Torop.etal2020, Jeelani.etal2020, Xu.etal2022} have explored the potential of self-supervised learning for training qMRI estimation networks directly on MRI images using biophysical models without ground truth qMRI maps.
+Particularly, it has been shown that the self-supervised loss is equivalent to the supervised loss for the $R_2^\ast$ mapping in~\cite{Torop.etal2020}.
+Recent work has also focused on DL-based image reconstruction methods for improving qMRI estimation~\cite{Zibetti.etal2020, Gao.etal2021, Wu.etal2020a}. }